Togemon/philipsensors/README.md

 TODO:

-** Setting up the Philips hardware (i.e. creating usernames for the bridges):
+Setting up the Philips hardware (i.e. creating usernames for the bridges):
-** Follow the steps at: https://developers.meethue.com/develop/get-started-2/ (Requires creating an account)
+Follow the steps at: https://developers.meethue.com/develop/get-started-2/ (Requires creating an account)

-** /philipsensors/sensor_handler/client/src/App.js and /philipsensors/sensor_handler/backend/server.js
+Configure files: /philipsensors/sensor_handler/client/src/App.js and /philipsensors/sensor_handler/backend/server.js
-** should be configured to include the correct "<ID> : <USERNAME>" in the usernames json.
+Should be configured to include the correct "<ID> : <USERNAME>" in the usernames json.
-** All the HTTP requests require the username as part of the URL.
+All the HTTP requests require the username as part of the URL.
 Future work: This could be implemented in a better way.

-** /philipsensors/data_handler/telegraf/telegraf.cfg
+Configure telegraf /philipsensors/data_handler/telegraf/telegraf.cfg
-** should be configured to include the correct URLs for each sensor.
+should be configured to include the correct URLs for each sensor.

-** Create an admin user for the control panel.
+Create an admin user for the control panel.
 An example HTTP requests for the authorization can be found in:
-** /philipsensors/requests_and_queries
+/philipsensors/requests_and_queries